exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

       </tr>
       <tr>
          <th>n</th>
          <td>Initially about 50% increase similar to c<sub><sub><small>1</small></sub></sub>.
-Slowly ramps up to 4 times increase in ρdot.
+Slowly ramps up to 4 times increase in ρ dot.
 At e400 ρ and higher, it is very close to a 4x increase.</td>
       </tr>
       <tr>
          <th>c<sub><sub><small>1</small></sub></sub></th>
          <td>Initially about 50% increase.
-Tends to 0% increase as rho increases.
+Tends to 0% increase as ρ increases.
 At e400 ρ the increase is not noticeable anymore.
 Early in WSP we still buy them throughout.
 Late in WSP we only buy for the first 20 seconds or so of each publication.</td>
       </tr>
       <tr>
          <th>c<sub><sub><small>2</small></sub></sub></th>